programmerMG/Whatsapp-bot-python/README.md

 # Whatsapp Python Bot
 ![whatsapp](https://twilio-cms-prod.s3.amazonaws.com/images/uDU_MWBJHg-z8j5Jzymi03iLb6dQC_iUsBF1qtRxPfzyPx.width-808.jpg)

-A simple python bot for personal use which I like.
+A simple python bot which I like.

 I will go with absolute basics and if you want some more commands to work with, refer extra.py